 This is how to ground a two-prong outlet that will be changed to a three-prong.
 I used the screw from the unused clamp that was inside the electrical box to attach the grounding pigtail to the grounded metal outlet box.
 Unused clamps should not be left inside of an electrical box because they take up space.

-For more details about grounding electrical outlets and switches, click here to read my article with photos on that topic.
+For more details about grounding electrical outlets and switches, click here to read my article with photos.

 Click this link to see all of my grounding and bonding articles.